 Up to 30 credit hours earned by correspondence may be accepted when completed through schools that maintain accredited extension departments.
-A student who is already enrolled for a degree program at SNU must secure the written approval of the VPAA for Undergraduate Studies before enrolling for a correspondence course.
+A student who is already enrolled for a degree program at SNU must secure the written approval of the college dean of the student's selected major before enrolling for a correspondence course.